Research & Statistics

 - States with Official English laws

-This link contains a map showing the states that have adopted Official English laws, including the year that Official English became law.
+A map showing the U.S. states that have adopted Official English laws, including the year that Official English became law.

 This link contains common myths about the Official English movement and the truth that is often overlooked.
 From rumors that the Founding Fathers decided against making English the official language to the belief that most immigrants oppose Official English, this document debunks the most widely circulating falsities.